๐ŸชทIntro to Buddhism

 Why This Matters

-Understanding the major Buddhist schools isn't just about memorizing names and regions—you're being tested on how a single religious tradition diversifies in response to different cultural contexts, philosophical questions, and spiritual needs.
+Understanding the major Buddhist schools isn't just about memorizing names and regions.
+You're being tested on how a single religious tradition diversifies in response to different cultural contexts, philosophical questions, and spiritual needs.
 These schools demonstrate core concepts you'll encounter throughout the course: syncretism, monasticism vs. lay practice, soteriology (paths to salvation), and the tension between individual and collective spiritual goals.
 Each school represents a distinct answer to fundamental questions: Who can achieve enlightenment?
 How quickly?
 Through what methods?

 Don't just memorize which school is practiced where.
 Know what philosophical principle each school emphasizes and how they compare on key issues like the role of meditation, the importance of texts vs. experience, and whether enlightenment is achieved through self-effort or other-power (faith and devotion).
-These distinctions are exactly what FRQ prompts will ask you to analyze.
+These distinctions are exactly what essay prompts will ask you to analyze.

 Schools Emphasizing Self-Power and Monastic Practice